petrikaj/lappaa/compare/lappaa-vs-opusclip.md

 ### Choose **Lappaa** if you:

-- Are starting entirely from audio (a voice note, an imported track, a beat) and need to instantly make it visual for social platforms.
+- Are starting entirely from audio/video (a voice/video note, an imported track, a beat) and need to instantly make it visual for social platforms.
-- Need to "unbox" raw audio for casual, captioned messaging (Snap-style chat videos) or aesthetic brain dumps.
+- Need to "unbox" raw media for casual, captioned messaging (Snap-style chat videos) or aesthetic brain dumps.
 - Are an artist or DJ needing your audio tracks normalized (LUFS) for streaming algorithm requirements.
 - Demand zero cloud uploads and instant, on-device processing.